-The Academic Dishonesty Committee shall consist of 5 members with a minimum of 1 tenured faculty member from each School/College.
-New members of the committee will be assigned within 30 days of the start of the academic year for a 2-year term.
-Committee members from the College of Liberal Arts and Sciences, the School of Library and Information Management, and the at-large member will be selected in odd years, and members from The Teachers College and the School of Business will be selected in even years.
+The Academic Dishonesty Committee shall consist of 5 faculty members, 1 from each of the listed designations with a minimum of 3 tenured faculty members on the committee.
+New members of the committee will be assigned no later than 30 days after the start of the academic year for a 2-year term.
+Committee members from the College of Liberal Arts and Sciences, the School of Library and Information Management or the University Libraries & Archives, and the at-large member will be selected in odd years, and members from The Teachers College and the School of Business will be selected in even years.
 All members of the Academic Dishonesty Committee are assigned to the committee by the Committee for Campus Governance via a random selection process.
 The committee shall designate its own chair.
-No member of the committee shall abstain from voting on a decision, unless that member is the same faculty member in whose course or under whose tutelage the act of academic dishonesty occurred, in which event the committee member shall be recused, and a temporary substitute member from the same School/College as the recused committee member shall be appointed by the Faculty Senate Executive Committee.
+No member of the committee shall abstain from voting on a decision, unless that member is the same faculty member in whose course or under whose tutelage the act of academic dishonesty occurred, in which event the committee member shall be recused.
+In case(s) of recusal, or when a faculty member is unavailable to serve (e.g., medical leave, sabbatical leave, and jury duty), then a temporary substitute member from the same School/College as the recused or unavailable committee member shall be appointed by the Faculty Senate Executive Committee.

 The student and the faculty member each have the right to be heard by the Academic Dishonesty Committee.
-Moreover, each has the right to appeal the charge of academic 3-78 dishonesty (see Academic Appeals section).
+Moreover, each has the right to appeal the charge of academic dishonesty (see Academic Appeals section).
 If after an appeal it is found that the student did not commit an act of academic dishonesty, no penalties will be imposed on the student.
 A student (current or former) who has received a grade of XF may present a written request to the Provost and Vice President for Academic Affairs for the removal of the X from the student's transcript.
 Two years must pass before the request may be submitted.
 Granting the removal of the X designation on a student's transcript is at the discretion of the Provost and Vice President for Academic Affairs provided the student has no additional academic dishonesty violations.
 A chair of a department of director of a program may request from the Provost and Vice President for Academic Affairs a list of all currently enrolled ESU students within that major or program who have committed acts of academic dishonesty.
 This request may be a standing request to be filled automatically during each semester until the request is rescinded by the chair or director.
 In addition, a chair of a department or director of a program may submit to the office of the Provost and Vice President for Academic Affairs a list of applicants to a program or major and the chair or director may be informed if any of the applicants has committed any acts of academic dishonesty.